-The workshop will be held over one (1) day.
+The workshop will be held over two (2) hours on October 24th, 2021.
 The structure will lend itself towards discussion on how individual siloed risk detection efforts can come together as a strong community to create

 solutions which keep teens safe online.
 Participants are encouraged identify areas where teens are exposed to risky content online and discuss how we as a community can mitigate this issue.
 We plan to facilitate 20 participants.

 - Welcome/Introductions (15 minutes): The organizers will introduce themselves and the mission behind creating the MOSafely open-source community.
 They will briefly cover logistics, including the workshop schedule and high-level goals of the workshop.